mrjjwright/NoSQLite/README.md

 How to use
 -------------------

-Put `nosqlite.js`, `sql.js` and `uuid.js` in your node.requires path.
+# Put all the NoSQLite files together in one directory in your node.requires.path.

-You will also need an HTML5 compatible sqlite driver.
-[Node-sql](http://github.com/mrjjwright/node-sqlite) is what I (mrjjwright) use and is the only one tested with NoSQLite at the moment.
-If you want to use it, download it, compile it for node and put it in the node.requires. path.
+# NoSQLite uses my fork (temporarily) of the new async [node-sqlite](http://github.com/mrjjwright/node-sqlite) and it is the only sqlite driver. tested with NoSQLite at the moment.
+You will need to download it, run `node-waf configure` and `node-waf build` and copy the `sqlite.js` and  `build/default/sqlite3_bindings.node` into the NoSQLite directory.

 Add necessary requires to the top of your JS (examples are shown in CoffeeScript):

-	sqlite: require("node-sqlite")
-	nosql: require("nosqlite")
+	nosqlite: require("nosqlite")

 Open up a reference to your database and pass it to NoSQLite

-	db: nosqlite.connect(sqlite.openDatabaseSync("my_db.sqlite3"))
+	db: nosqlite.connect("/mypath/my_db.sqlite3",  ->
+		#start your work in a callback
+	)

 Now you are ready to start working with NoSQLite.
 NoSQLite is motivated by the idea that if we work simply with a one-to-one mapping between a JS object and a SQLite table (no joins), we can get an awful lot for free, and better querying capabilities than other NoSQL stores out there.